A Hybrid Communication Approach for Metadata Exchange in Geo-Distributed Fog Environments: Evaluation

 \subsubsection{Failure Detection}

-\cref{fig:density_failure} describes the relation between the failure detection rate and the node density.
-The mean failure detection rate decreases exponentially with a growing distance between nodes.
-The justification for this can be found in the failure detection mechanism, we described in \cref{sec:corner_cases}.
-Two nodes of the same edge pool have to report a node failure to the supervisor before the failure routine is started by it.
-There must be at least three edge nodes (including the failed one) in a pool for a successful detection, i.e., in all pools with fewer members node failures can not be identified appropriately.
+\cref{fig:density_failure} show the relation between the failure detection rate and the node density.
+The mean failure detection rate decreases exponentially with a growing distance between nodes, likely caused by the failure detection mechanism (\cref{sec:corner_cases}).
+As two nodes in an edge pool must both report node failure to the supervisor, there must be at least three edge nodes (including the failed one) in a pool for a successful detection.
 This also explains why the maximum failure detection amounts to 84\%.
-The differences regarding the standard deviation can be explained by the combination of the circumstance that the last failure was triggered just before the end of the measurement and the non-deterministic behavior of threads, so that the failure is not reported in time.

-We derive from the given results that the node density has a direct influence on the system's performance due to the concept of edge pools.
-HFCS synergizes well with very agglomerated distributions of edge nodes, which tends to correspond to reality.
+We derive that the node density has a direct influence on the system's performance due to the concept of edge pools.
+HFCS synergizes well with agglomerated distributions of edge nodes, which tends to correspond to reality.